tbalza/kubernetes-cicd-zt/README.md

 - kibana.yourdomain.com
 - grafana.yourdomain.com

-The dynamically generated passwords to access each service will be available via the SSM Parameter Store console in AWS.
+The dynamically generated secrets to access each service will be available via the SSM Parameter Store console in AWS.

+From then on, any changes made in `/django-todo` will trigger Jenkins to build and push a new Docker image to ECR.
+This new image will be detected by ArgoCD Image Updater, which will update the tag in `/django-todo/kustomization.yaml` and trigger ArgoCD to deploy the new Django update.
+Static code analysis, metrics, and logs will be accessible in SonarQube, Grafana and Kibana respectively.

 ## Remove Resources